SirajHassan/CookBook/README.md

 Project Plan:  I attempted Project Plan A, but I only have 2 "Non User management"
                databases.
 (3 required)
-               I feel that I met all the other conditions.
+               I feel that I met all the other conditions for project A.
                So, if that disqualified me from an A, I guess I am going for project B.

 Group Member Names: Siraj Hassan